vvcb/PatManPlus/index.md

 Before you suggest a new feature please read through the _issue_ lists of to see if your feature isn't already in place or in development.
 If you decide the feature is new then please follow the steps below

 -  raise your feature as an _issue_ through GitHub
 -  these will be reviewed to decide upon the suitability for the hospital environment
-- if accepted label the issue as being _worked on_
+-  if accepted the label of  the _issue_ will be changed to _worked on_
 -  it will then be assigned to you accordingly if accepted.

 ## Bugs

 When reporting a bug through a new _issue_ please put the detail below and respond in line accordingly

 -  what is the current behavior?
 -  if the current behavior is a bug, please provide the steps to reproduce.
 -  what is the expected behavior?
 -  please mention your operating system version and the version of PatManPlus.